SamAtkinsonModeste/artifexlab-api/README.md

 - View a feed of artworks from all users or just those I follow
 - Upload new artwork with images and captions
 - Update or delete my own artworks
-- View tutorials created by staff or mentors
+- View tutorials created by mentors
 - Comment on both artworks and tutorials
 - Like or unlike artworks
 - Favourite or unfavourite tutorials